Laravel-Lang/locale-list/README.md

 ## Documentation

-See the [documentation](https://laravel-lang.com) for detailed installation and [usage](https://laravel-lang.com/usage/features/locale-list.html) instructions.
+See the [documentation](https://laravel-lang.com) for detailed installation.

 ## Contributing